ostat/gridfinity_extended_openscad/README.md

 The Model attempts to accurately re-produce in OpenSCAD the Gridfinity bins as designed by Zack Freedman.
 It also adds extra features to the base model, and an extension pattern for further customisation.

 ## Official documentation
-Official detailed documentation can be fund here [gridfinity-extended](https://docs.ostat.com/docs/openscad/gridfinity-extended)
+Official detailed documentation can be found here [gridfinity-extended](https://docs.ostat.com/docs/openscad/gridfinity-extended)

 Scripts included are:
 ## Gridfinity Basic Cup